robsterlini/robsterlini-frontend/src/journal/2020/a-fresh-lick-of-paint.md

 I’d like to lead a motion to replace it with __‘building a personal site’__.

-With commits like [`Hate it` from October 2019](https://github.com/robsterlini/robsterlini-frontend/commit/2d0db80d96a1f5e5978c6a09a6e3e7e6b8a97878), and a [PR named `2018`](https://github.com/robsterlini/robsterlini-frontend/pull/1) getting merged at around the same time, it’s no surprise that these tasks take so long; but extra time at home gave me the opportunity to really strip it down and start afresh.
+With commits like `Hate it` from [October 2019](https://github.com/robsterlini/robsterlini-frontend/commit/2d0db80d96a1f5e5978c6a09a6e3e7e6b8a97878), and a PR simply named [`2018`](https://github.com/robsterlini/robsterlini-frontend/pull/1) getting merged at around the same time, it’s no surprise that these tasks take so long; but extra time at home gave me the opportunity to really strip it down and start afresh.

 ## Where to start